Cult of Personality (song)

 "Cult of Personality" is a song by American rock band Living Colour, featured as the opening track and second single from their debut studio album Vivid (1988).
-The song was released on July 14, 1988, and reached No. 13 on the US Billboard Hot 100 and No. 9 on the Billboard Album Rock Tracks chart.
+The song was released in 1988, and reached No. 13 on the US Billboard Hot 100 and No. 9 on the Billboard Album Rock Tracks chart.
 It won the Grammy Award for Best Hard Rock Performance at the 32nd Annual Grammy Awards.
 Its music video won the MTV Video Music Award for Best Group Video and MTV Video Music Award for Best New Artist.

 The band's guitarist and founder, Vernon Reid, described the song as very special for the band not just for its commercial success but because it was essentially written in just one rehearsal session.
 The riff was stumbled upon while practicing something else and by the end of the session they had written what was to become their best known song.
 The title comes from a psychological phenomenon called cult of personality, and the lyrics contain many political references.

-The song was ranked No. 69 on VH1's 100 Greatest Hard Rock Songs.
-The solo was ranked No. 87 in Guitar World's "100 Greatest Guitar Solos" list.
-It was selected for inclusion in the musical reference book, 1001 Songs You Must Hear Before You Die: And 10,001 You Must Download.
+The song was ranked No. 69 on VH1's "100 Greatest Hard Rock Songs".
+The solo was ranked No. 87 in Guitar World's "100 Greatest Guitar Solos" list and No. 23 on their list of the "25 Greatest Wah Solos of All Time".